 Orange is one of NSW's best food and wine destinations.
-The Orange wine region is young, exciting, and made up of a stunning tableau of vineyards peppered around a dormant volcano.
+Sitting about 3.5 hours outside Sydney in the Central Tablelands, the Orange wine region is young, exciting, and made up of a stunning tableau of vineyards peppered around a dormant volcano.

-Throw in some seriously good restaurants, and you've got yourself a delicious weekend adventure.
+Throw in some seriously good restaurants and a few winery visits, and you've got yourself a delicious weekend adventure—we'd suggest planning a trip around Orange FOOD Week, which falls in March/April each year.
 Of course, after all that feasting and wine-sipping, you're going to need a place to stay.
-Keep scrolling for Urban List's picks for the best accommodation in Orange NSW.

 Urban List's Top Picks